EvgeniyNakorenko/EvgeniyNakorenko/README.md

-- 👋 Hi, I’m @EvgeniyNakorenko.
+- 👋 Hi, I’m EvgeniyNakorenko.
 - 👀 I’m interested in alpine skiing, boxing, fishing, PS FIFA.
 - 🌱 I’m currently learning to use kotlin, to speedreading.
 - 💞️ I’m looking to collaborate on Alphabet Inc. Now working in research institut "Pulsar' by engineer.